LomiaW/grocery-list-app-java/README.md

 # grocery-list-app-java
-a simple Java desktop app
+a simple Java desktop app built GUI with FXML